nomic-ai/semantic-search-app-template/README.md

 ### Testing your vector search functionality

-Once the FastAPI is started you can access its documentation and test the search endpoint by going to:
+Once the FastAPI ap is started you can access its documentation and test the search endpoint by going to:
 ```
 localhost:80/docs
 ```
-Click